veer7783/laravel-whm-api-for-cpanel-and-email-creation/README.md

 ## Features

 - Create cPanel accounts programmatically.
-- Add multiple email accounts under a single domain.
+- Add multiple email accounts under a single domain or multiple domains .
 - Strong password generation for both cPanel and email accounts.
 - Log each action and response for easy debugging and tracking.